LexisNexis-Public-GHA/sbs-action-download-artifact/README.md

+# internal action code has moved to https://github.com/marketplace/actions/lnrs-download-workflow-artifact

+# this code base will be deleted soon, do not use it for anything, less your stuff may break.

 # Download workflow artifact GitHub Action

 An action that downloads and extracts uploaded artifact associated with given workflow and commit or other criteria.